 As does any other community of more than 24,000 members, the University of Louisville experiences traffic accidents, injuries, crimes and other emergencies.
 All students, faculty, staff and visitors are strongly encouraged to report all campus crimes and safety related issues accurately and promptly to the University Police.
 All crimes and suspicious activity should be reported to the University Police for the purpose of investigating the crime, making a timely warning report, if necessary, and for annual disclosure in the crime statistics.
 In an emergency, dial 9-1-1, or (502) 852-6111 for non-emergencies, from any cellular telephone or off-campus telephone.
-The University Police telecommunications center is open twenty-four (24) hours a day, seven (7) days a week.
+The University Police telecommunications center is open twenty-four (24) hours a

 The University of Louisville campuses are equipped with a number of outdoor emergency telephones that are programmed to call ULPD when activated by pressing the red button.
 Free public telephones are located in the lobbies or inside public areas of most university buildings.
-The ULPD telecommunications center is equipped with a telecommunications device (TDD) for communications with the hearing impaired.
+The ULPD telecommunications center is able to serve the hearing impaired community through systems and services provided by Louisville MetroSafe's communication center.